destagia/UnityFinger/README.md

 I implemented the some classes implementing `IScreenInput`.

 - `EditorInput` for UnityEditor
-- `MobileInput` for deploing onto mobile
+- `MobileInput` for using on the mobile

 `FingerObserverSupervisor` requires the any `IScreenInput` instance for its intialization.